 - Ask the person if they are in danger of hurting themselves or others.
 If they are, refer to MODERATE RISK.

-Click below for a great navigation resource.
+Click below for a Mental Health Resource List.

 Additional Community Resources